-It is essential that prior to any aquaculture related activities that the correct licencing is obtained and pre-application survey work completed, with mitigation plans to limit negative impacts on the marine environment.
-This process will ensure that aquaculture is managed in an appropriate way, to avoid damage to designated features and adjacent areas.
+It is essential that prior to any aquaculture related activities that the correct licencing is obtained and pre-application survey work completed with mitigation plans to limit negative impacts on the marine environment.
+This process will ensure that aquaculture is managed in an appropriate way to avoid damage to designated features and adjacent areas.
 This will help to limit negative environmental impacts, such as the removal of important prey sources for nesting waterbirds or damage to intertidal habitats with oyster trestles (NPWS, 2012).

-In NI, the Marine and Fisheries Division of DAERA, is responsible for the approving of fish culture licences, shellfish fishery licences and marine finfish fishery licences under the Fisheries Act (NI) 1966 (Poppleton et al., 2021).
-In the Rol, the Department Agriculture Food and the Marine is responsible for aquaculture licensing under the Fisheries (Amendment) Act, 1997 and Foreshores Act (1933 - 2011).
-In the case of aquaculture developments being proposed in areas within or adjacent to protected MPAs, these generally will require an Appropriate Assessment to examine any potential impacts on designated features.
-The Marine Institute and the Agri-Food and Biosciences Institute provide scientific advice on Marine and Aquaculture environment issues, carrying out relative scientific reports.
+In NI, the Marine and Fisheries Division of DAERA is responsible for the approval of FCLs, shellfish fishery licences and marine fish fishery licences under the Fisheries Act (NI) 1966 (Poppleton et al., 2021).
+In the Rol, the Department Agriculture, Food and the Marine is responsible for aquaculture licensing under the Fisheries (Amendment) Act, 1997 and Foreshores Act (1933 - 2011).
+In the case of aquaculture developments being proposed in areas within or adjacent to protected MPAs, these will usually require an Appropriate Assessment to examine any potential impacts on designated features.
+The MI and AFBI provide scientific advice on both marine and aquaculture environment issues, carrying out relevant scientific reports.
 In cases where an Environmental Impact Assessment (NI) or Appropriate Assessments indicates negative issues, these reports can help to create mitigation measures for the management plan area.
-EIAs for aquaculture in NI are handled under Marine Licence EIA regulations and are only applicable to marine finfish, which is applicable in NI to salmon cages in Glenarm and Red Bay.